 - Undertake directed legal research on specific matters and analyse and evaluate the results of that research

 - Engage professionally & appropriately with clients

 - Make and communicate recommendations clearly & effectively, both orally and in writing

 Students will be required to attend:

-- 4 induction and training workshops before the start of Semester, where you will learn about Clinic procedures including how to use the client database
+- A 2-day induction and training workshop, where you will learn about Clinic procedures including how to use the client database

 - 1 weekly rostered day (9am to 1pm) at the Clinic to meet with clients, manage files and carry out other responsibilities

-- 1 weekly seminar (3pm to 4pm, Fridays) to present and discuss experiences regarding legal professional practice
+- 1 weekly seminar (2pm to 4pm, Wednesdays) to discuss experiences regarding legal professional practice

 Grading for the unit is Pass/Fail and is determined on the basis of the following components: